jcgonzalezb/AirBnB_clone_v3/api/README.md

 # AirBnB clone - RESTful API

+## Description:

+In this repository are exposed all the objects stored via a JSON web interface and the user is able to manipulate the objects via a RESTful API.

 ## Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: